mingkaijiang/biome_specific_predictability/README.md

 There are several issues you should be aware of before initiating the simulation:
 1. The raw data should be downloaded first and put into the correct directory "data/raw_data".
 There is a function to download the data but it just prints out where the data is and what name you need to download instead of downloading the data for you.
-2. Many functions are not optimized for computing-efficiency so the entire analysis can take very long to run!
-These functions are marked with comment in the "Run_program.R" script, so please pay attention to those comments.
+2. Some functions take some time to run (already commented with run time length).
+3. Some functions only include partial data because they made no difference when compared to results generated using the entire data, so to improve computation efficiency, only a subset of data was used.
-3. The entire repository includes all functions used in performing the analyses - many of the functions are no longer needed for the analyses included in the manuscript.
+4. The entire repository includes all functions used in performing the analyses - many of the functions are no longer needed for the manuscript, but may be of interests to some other studies.

 # Author information